Edit Blog Post

 Trisha spent much time at the Workshop and developed a great relationship with the staff and Workshop members.

-the craft-makers also wanted to get involved so we created a new game each week.
+so we created a new game each week.

 Everyone at the workshop is fully committed to their craft and don’t see it simply as a job – they are enthusiastic and often playful in their approach to their work.
 It is hard to put into words the energy that emanates from the workshop, but I found the attitudes infectious and a joy to be around.